spatie/laravel-link-checker/README.md

 return [

     /**
      * The base url of your app.
 Leave this empty to use
      * the url configured in config/app.php
      */
     'url' => '',

     /**
-     * The profile determines which links needs to be checked.
+     * The profile determines which links need to be checked.
      */
     'defaultProfile' => Spatie\LinkChecker\CheckAllLinks::class,

     /**
-     * The reporter determine what needs to be done when the
+     * The reporter determines what needs to be done when the
-     * the crawler has visited an link.
+     * the crawler has visited a link.
      */
     'defaultReporter' => Spatie\LinkChecker\Reporters\LogBrokenLinks::class,

     /**
      *  Here you can specify configuration regarding the used reporters */
     'reporters' => [

         'mail' => [

             /**
-             * The from address to be used by the mail reporter.
+             * The `from` address to be used by the mail reporter.
              */
             'fromAddress' => '',

             /**
-             * The to address to be used by the mail reporter.
+             * The `to` address to be used by the mail reporter.
              */
             'toAddress' => '',
-        ]
+        ],
-    ]
+    ],
 ];
 ```